snowietown/snowietown/README.md

 my strawpage is formatted best on computers only!

-literally dont include me in dumb pt drama.. i literally js sit for funsies!
+literally dont include me in dumb pt drama.. i literally js sit for funsies! and so, if i ever say/do smth u dont like, lemme know! 𖹭